Goldsboro Hit and Run Accident Lawyer

 We proudly serve clients throughout North Carolina and nationwide from our offices in Jacksonville, Raleigh, Kinston and Goldsboro.
 We respond to emails and phone calls after hours and on weekends, and we offer home and hospital visits.

-With nearly 200 years of combined legal experience, our attorneys are well-versed in North Carolina car accident claims.
+With more than 225 years of combined legal experience, our attorneys are well-versed in North Carolina car accident claims.
 We pride ourselves in fighting for the rights of victims in hit and run accidents.
 At the law offices of Riddle & Brantley, justice counts.
 Call us today at (800) 525-7111 or contact us online to schedule a free initial consultation.